 With a router, you will end up with a clean and precise cut.
 Nevertheless, using a router is mainly possible with thinner pieces of wood since they won’t have the reach for thicker lumber.

 If you want to make deep cross laps then a circular saw is a better option.
-They usually have enough clearance to make deep cuts.
+Circular saws typically have enough clearance to make deep cuts.

 What is a bridle joint?